ShrAI-yes/Loan-Collection-Agent/README.md

 ### 4. Add your details in CSV
 * Add your details in the [borrower.csv](https://github.com/ShrAI-yes/Loan-Collection-Agent/blob/Livekit/borrower.csv) file in user_files/ directory

-### 5. Change the Phone Number in [livekit_test.py](https://github.com/ShrAI-yes/Loan-Collection-Agent/blob/Livekit/livekit_test.py).
+### 5. Change the Phone Number in [job_dispatch.py](https://github.com/ShrAI-yes/Loan-Collection-Agent/blob/Livekit/job_dispatch.py).
-* Phone number needs to be changed in 2 lines.
-I have commented where to change them.
+* Change the 'phone_no' variable to your 10-digit phone number to get Voice Agent call on your phone.
+* Save the file

 ### 6. Run the File
-* In command prompt, activate the environment and then run 'python livekit_test.py console'.
+* In command prompt, activate the environment and then run 'python livekit_test.py dev'.
+This will initialize the Voice Agent and wait to recieve Livekit Job Requests.
-* The Agent will intitalize (approx. 10s) and then start talking with you.
+* Seperately run the 'job_dispatch.py' file.
+This will send a Job Request along with your details to the running Voice Agent instance and initiate the call.